RonNewcomb/narrative-engine/README.md

 Pull up index.html in the browser, view F12 console.

 Can also use `--watch` on both commands in 2 different windows.

-## notes

-- need to separate the actions & reactions from the actual reporting to the user.
-Can't foreshadow a reaction unless the machinery runs to discover one.

 ## Flow